sympower/dt-data-load-tool/docs/website/docs/general-usage/incremental-loading.md

 info = pipeline.run(fb_ads.with_resources("ads"), write_disposition="merge")
 ```

 In the example above, we enforce the root key propagation with `fb_ads.root_key = True`.
 This ensures that the correct data is propagated on the initial `replace` load so the future `merge` load can be executed.
-You can achieve the same in the decorator `@dlt.source(root_key=True)`.
+You can achieve the same in the decorator `@data_load_tool.source(root_key=True)`.

 ### `scd2` strategy
-`dlt` can create [Slowly Changing Dimension Type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) (SCD2) destination tables for dimension tables that change in the source.
+`data_load_tool` can create [Slowly Changing Dimension Type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) (SCD2) destination tables for dimension tables that change in the source.
 By default, the resource is expected to provide a full extract of the source table each run, but [incremental extracts](#example-incremental-scd2) are also possible.
 A row hash is stored in `_dlt_id` and used as surrogate key to identify source records that have been inserted, updated, or deleted.
 A `NULL` value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g. 9999-12-31 00:00:00.000000) instead.

 :::note
 The `unique` hint for `_dlt_id` in the root table is set to `false` when using `scd2`.
 This differs from [default behavior](./destination-tables.md#nested-tables).
 The reason is that the surrogate key stored in `_dlt_id` contains duplicates after an _insert-delete-reinsert_ pattern: